HilalAmeziane/Indeed-Job-Posting-Scraper/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 🙏 Acknowledgments

+- Indeed for providing job listings
+- All contributors who help improve this tool

 ## ⚖️ Legal Disclaimer

 This project is for educational purposes only.
 Before using this tool: